 ISO/IEC 27001

-ISO/IEC 27001 is an international standard for implementing and managing Information Security Management System (ISMS) that belongs to the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) 27000 family of standards.
+ISO/IEC 27001 is an international standard for implementing and managing an Information Security Management System (ISMS) that belongs to the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) 27000 family of standards.

 How to build a cybersecurity compliance plan